montagejs/carconfigurator/README.md

 Car Configurator
 ================

+> Note that this code has not been updated to reflect the most recent changes in MontageJS.
+Although you will be able to run the application, it may not look or behave as intended.

 [Live Demo](http://montagejs.org/apps/carconfigurator/)

 The Car Configurator demo showcases an early implementation of the Montage 3D view component and its integration with the rest of a Montage application.